Kidnapping of Jaycee Dugard: Abduction

 On June 10, 1991, Dugard's mother, who worked as a typesetter at a print house, left for work early in the day.
 Dugard, who was 11 years old at the time, wore her favorite all-pink outfit as she walked up the hill from her house, against traffic, to catch the school bus.
 When she was halfway up the hill, a gray car approached her.
 She thought that the man driving the car was stopping to ask for directions.

 The driver, Phillip Garrido, rolled down the window and tased Dugard unconscious with a stun gun before abducting her.
 His wife, Nancy, dragged Dugard into the car and removed her clothing, leaving only a butterfly-shaped ring that Dugard would hide from them for the next 18 years.
 Nancy covered Dugard with a blanket and held her down as Dugard drifted in and out of consciousness during the three-hour drive to the Garridos' property, 120 mi away in Antioch.
 The only time Dugard spoke was when she pleaded that her parents could not afford a ransom.
 The district attorney in the Dugard case believed that Nancy had scouted Dugard as a prize for Garrido.

 Probyn witnessed the abduction of his stepdaughter from within sight of their home.
 He saw two people in a mid-sized gray carpossibly a Mercury Monarchmake a U-turn at the school bus stop where Dugard was waiting, and a woman forcing Dugard into the car.
 He chased after them on a bicycle but was unable to overtake the vehicle.
 Some of Dugard's classmates were also witnesses to the abduction.
 Initial suspects included Probyn and Ken Slayton, Dugard's biological father, though they did not know each other and Slayton had only had a brief relationship with Dugard's mother in 1979, not knowing he had a child.
 Probyn took and passed several polygraph tests, and Slayton was also quickly cleared of suspicion.
-The kidnapping led to the breakup of Terry and Probyn's marriage.
+The kidnapping led to the breakup of Terry and Carl Probyn's marriage.